nuodb/migration-tools/README.md

             [--identifier.normalizer=[identifier normalizer]]           Identifier transformer to use, available normalizers are noop, standard, lower.case, upper.case or fully qualified class name implementing com.nuodb.migrator.jdbc.dialect.IdentifierNormalizer, default is noop
         [executor options, optional]
             [--threads (-t)=[threads]]                                  Number of worker threads, defaults to a number of available processors
+            [--parallelizer (-p)=[parallelizer]]                        Parallelization strategy name, either table.level (default), row.level or fully classified class name of a custom parallelizer implementing com.nuodb.migrator.backup.loader.Parallelizer.
+Table level parallelization activates 1 worker thread per table at max, while row level enables forking with more than 1 thread, where the number of worker threads is based on the weight of the loaded row set to the size of loaded tables.
+Notice row level forking may (and typically does) reorder the rows in the target table.

 ### Generate a schema for a target NuoDB database ###